 - Check your Background Refresh settings for your Apps and turn them off.

-- Please make sure that you are using an original Apple Charger.
+- Please make sure that you are using an Original Apple Charger.
 Sometimes, a faulty charger can cause this issue.

-- With iOS 9, Spotlight Search within apps takes a lot of processing power and can lead to battery drain as well as your phone getting hot.
+- With iOS 9, Spotlight Search within apps takes a lot of processing power and can lead to battery drain, as well as your phone, getting hot.
 Turn off the spotlight search setting by going to Settings >General > Spotlight Search > Turn the setting off for most of the apps and limit it to Safari, Mail and the other common Apps that you use

-If your phone is still heating up overtime, contact Apple support.
+If your phone is still heating up over time, contact Apple support.
 It is possible that your iPhone may be defective.
 If that is the case, Apple should replace it for you.